Basic data reduction

 Conclusion

-This guide has shown how to do data reduction by sampling and statistics on aggregated data.
+This guide has shown how to do data reduction by sampling and by statistics over aggregated data.
 As next step we would recommend reading the Data reduction on edge devices guide where we try these concepts on a real edge device.